CenterForOpenScience/Employee-Manual/index.md

 Leave for Unique Life Circumstances
 ------------------

 COS employees may require additional time off in order to deal with a life changing event.
-To offer support in these circumstances, COS offers paid leave for up to three (3) months to all full-time, regular employees to care for their child after birth, after or during the adoption process, or to care for their spouse, son or daughter, or parent who has a serious health condition.
+To offer support in these circumstances, COS offers paid leave for up to three (3) months to all full-time, regular employees to care for their child after birth, after or during the adoption process, or to care for their spouse, child, or parent who has a serious health condition.
 All part-time, regular staff will be offered a three-week stipend plus an additional 9 weeks unpaid for the same circumstances.
 All leave must be taken in the first year after the birth or adoption or the year in which they are caring for their family member.
 Leave can be taken for second and subsequent children.
 However, employees are not eligible for another (3) month period of leave unless the expected date of delivery or adoption is at least 12 months after your return to work from a previous period of parental leave.

 Remote Work for Unique Life Circumstances
 ------------------